Home | About me | Contact | Privacy

 (Photo by Brian Purcell)

 Very few lots and garages in commercial areas allow you to park for free.
-The ones that do often require you to use a parking disc (see above).
+The ones that do often require you to use a parking disc (see above.)
 The rest require payment, and you'll be hard-pressed to find a lot or garage with an attendant.
 While some lots use parking vouchers (see above), many use an automated centralized self-pay system, which operate like similar systems now found in many places in the US.
-(These systems have been in use in Germany since the 1980s.)
+(Like parking voucher systems, the Germans had a head start with these, having been in use in Germany since the 1980s.)

 First, when entering the parking lot/garage, you obtain a time-stamped ticket from the entry gate.
 Park your vehicle and take this ticket with you.